 You will probably need extra savings in your “emergency fund” or have separate savings for slow periods.

 When you’re with a company- and your work depends on projects – even if you’re an employee- sometimes you have slow periods such as “Spring Break Up” or during the holiday season, or sometimes if you are a construction worker- You may have fewer hours during certain months or between projects.

 “Feast or Famine” lifestyle is not for the weak at heart!
 It’s great while the sun is shining, and there’s lots of work to keep you busy – but you must budget for the slow times, and maybe your “Emergency Fund” should be a bit larger than compared to your neighbour who works a consistent 40-hour workweek.

 4. You Own a Home

 When you own your home, you will have repairs and upkeep bills to look after.
-Although you should set up an additional savings fund to cover remodeling and most repairs, you may have unexpected costs like your furnace or Hot water tank needs an emergency fix.
+Although you should set up an additional savings fund to cover remodelling and most repairs, you may have unexpected costs like your furnace or Hot water tank needs an emergency fix.
 Your emergency fund can help you handle these costs

 5. You own a Car

 When you own a car – You will always have repairs and upkeep.
 Even though you should budget for new tires, new windshield, etc., sometimes you may have a “Surprise” fix, that could potentially put you out a few hundred to a few thousand dollars.

 6. You Live Far Away from Your Family